The Complete Travel Guide to Colombo, Sri Lanka

 It’s over 120 years old and one of Colombo’s most iconic religious spots, blending Sri Lankan, Thai, Indian, and Chinese architectural styles.
 It’s an all-in-one spiritual, cultural, and historical experience.

-You’ll find everything from serene worship spaces to a library and a museum packed with fascinating artifacts.
+You’ll find everything from serene worship spaces to a library and a museum packed with fascinating artefacts.
 It’s this mix that makes Gangaramaya stand out from other temples, like Bangkok’s Wat Arun.
 You’re really not just visiting a temple—you’re immersing yourself in a multi-cultural experience.

 How long to spend there: You’ll want about 1 to 1.5 hours to soak in the vibe, explore all the little details, and enjoy some peaceful moments.